 The tasting room is small and intimate, allowing room for 12 people.
 The tasting is targeted for English speakers.
 His main cliental therefore, hail from the US and UK, but tonight we had couples from Switzerland, California, France, Portugal, Ganesh and myself and a sake producer from Japan.
 We were all comfortably seated on a custom wood bar in a U shape, which allowed for us to get to know each other.
 I enjoyed that as the night progressed the group got more and more chatty, as this wasn’t just a wine tasting, this was full on wine drinking experience.
 Be prepared to drink 6 full glasses of wine.
 1 Champagne, 2 white and 3 red.

-Why is France so Unique?
+Why is French Wine so Unique?

 France is renowned as one of the world leaders in Wine.
 So, what better location to taste wine than Paris?
 France is divided into 11 main wine growing regions.
 Each region produces a unique flavor of grape, due to the vast size of France and the difference in the soil and temperatures.
 If you were to divide France into quarters, down the middle and across the middle, you get four main types of weather conditions.
 Hot & Dry, Hot & Wet, Cold & Dry and Cold & Wet.
 If you were to grow a pinot noir grape in all four regions the taste of that grape would be vastly different.
 Wine in France can even vary from plot to plot.
 This is why French wine is labeled by region and not grape.
 Wine from France is so unique that there is an entire entity in plac to regulate the wine.
 The AOC has set up strict guidelines for producing French wine, since the regions are so particular.
 Farmers can stray from AOC guidelines, if they choose, and not put the label on their wine, but very few choose that option.
 It’s often said that the label is what makes French wine!

 Here is an example of a wine we purchased from Thierry’s shop that shows just how complicated labels can be.
 Each word is carefully chosen and means something specific about the wine and region, therefore the taste of the wine.
-Thankfully Thierry can help demystify French labels.
+Thankfully, Thierry can help demystify French labels.

 Map showing the different wine regions in France.

-Valentine’s Weekend Wine List (Wine do Change)
+Valentine’s Weekend Wine List (Wines do Change)

 Champagne- Grande Reserve from Vve Fourny & Fils Blend of different vintages.
 80% Chardonnay 20% Pinot Noir.